onurpe/astro-paper/src/content/blog/herb.md

 * **Indoor rosemary** can be easily grown from cuttings or seeds, and choosing a variety that thrives indoors, such as 'Blue Spire,' is important.
 Rosemary prefers drier soil, so overwatering should be avoided.
 * **Chervil** is a fairly uncommon but delicious herb that is related to parsley and has a subtle flavor.
 It does well in low-light areas, making it a nice choice for kitchen corners and out-of-the-way spots.
 Keep in mind that it doesn't do well when temperatures begin to rise beyond 70 degrees Fahrenheit (21 degrees Celsius), so it's important to gauge your house's temperature before planting.

-## C﻿hallenging Herbs To Grow Indoor
+## Challenging Herbs To Grow Indoor

 * **Sage:** While starting sage indoors is not too difficult, it's important to be careful not to overwater it, as the plant is prone to death from too much water.
 Experts recommend waiting up to a year before harvesting, which can be challenging if you have limited kitchen garden space.
 However, the herb dries well after harvest and can still be a good addition to your indoor garden.
 * **Basil:** Although basil is a staple in cooking, it can be notoriously difficult to grow from seed indoors.
 For best results, it's recommended to start with a greenhouse plant.
 Varieties with smaller leaves, such as 'Dark Opal' or Thai basil, tend to work better for indoor gardening.